 There can be a series of emotions you feel like fear, guilt, or anger when you reach out for help.
 You may fear that something bad will happen if you tell someone or that people will blame you for speaking up.
 But you need to do what is best for you: keep yourself safe and find people who support you.
 Reach out for help outside of your immediate family like talking to an aunt, uncle, school counselor or teacher.
 Just be sure that someone you trust outside of your family is aware of your situation.

 If you are in danger, call the National Child Abuse hotline at 1(800) 422-4453 to speak with a trained crisis counselor.
-Other crisis resources include the National Suicide Prevention Hotline at 1-800-273-TALK or texting “MHA” to the Crisis Text Line at 741741.
+Other crisis resources include the Suicide & Crisis Lifeline (call or text 988 or use the chat box at 988lifeline.org) and the Crisis Text Line (text “MHA” to 741-741).
+Warmlines are an excellent place for non-crisis support.

 If you face verbal or emotional abuse, designate a safe space in your home or at a friend’s house so you can be away from the abuse.
 Use your words and actions to create healthy boundaries between you and your family members.
 For example, end a conversation or leave the room to show that you won’t tolerate the abuse.
 Above all else, keeping yourself safe is so important when coping with an abusive situation.